renatogroffe/MVP_2024-2025/events-dev.md

 Number of attendees (considering all talks): **72**

-Main technologies: **.NET, C#, ASP.NET Core, Visual Studio, Visual Studio Code, Azure DevOps, Microsoft Azure, k6, Postman, Elastic APM**
+Main technologies: **.NET, C#, ASP.NET Core, Visual Studio, Visual Studio Code, Azure DevOps, Microsoft Azure, k6, Postman, Testcontainers**

 The following links describe each of these talks, including links with information about them, photos and prints of the presentations.